Vicente Fernández: Family

 Fernández married María del Refugio Abarca "Cuquita" on 27 December 1963, the sister of a close friend of his whom he met in his hometown.
 Three children were born from the marriage, Vicente Jr., Gerardo, and Alejandro and a fourth, Alejandra, is his niece, whom they adopted.
 From their children they had 11 grandchildren and 5 great-grandchildren.
 Throughout his life he was accused by several persons of being unfaithful, which he always rejected.
 In addition to his biological children, he was also the godfather of Pedro Fernández.

 With his sons Alejandro and Vicente Jr, both singers, Vicente went on stage to sing with them on several occasions.
 The last time he went on stage was to sing with his son Alejandro, and to promote the musical career of one of his grandsons, Alex, in 2019.

 On the day of his death, his fortune was valued at $25 million.

+Image

+Fernandez was considered, along with Pedro Infante, Jorge Negrete and Javier Solis, the archetype of the Mexican male, which he somewhat downplayed by calling himself a "ranchman" (hombre de rancho).
+Nevertheless his commonly known stance of closeness to his audience also bolstered a feeling of endearment among many of his fans which continued until his death.